kyle-n/kyle-n.github.io/posts/angular-signals-resources.md

 }
 ```

-This tells Angular, "if `this.query` ever changes, ping the API using this async method and return the results in `this.searchResults`, a Signal we can use anywhere in the class."
+This tells Angular, "if `this.query` ever changes, ping the API using this async method and return the results in `this.searchResults`, a Signal we can use anywhere in the class or template."

-This API will arrive with Angular 19.
+`resource()` will arrive with Angular 19.
 There's [a bunch of other stuff](https://www.telerik.com/blogs/getting-started-resource-api-angular) you can do with it too.
-At the moment, the only downside I can see is that it can't easily do some things RxJS makes easy, like [debouncing](https://rxjs.dev/api/operators/debounceTime).
+At the moment, the only downside I can see is that it can't easily do some RxJS things, like [debouncing](https://rxjs.dev/api/operators/debounceTime).

-But you know what?
-It's a really promising start.
-I'm just excited we got an official way to make async computed Signals.
+But you know what? `resource()` is a promising start.
+I'm excited we got an official way to make async computed Signals.